filecoin-project/devgrants/rfps/rfp-fvm.md

   - Foreign Runtime Bridges (including EVM) & Oracles
   - Wallets and wallet integrations

-## Description

-The FVM is an integral and high-priority project for extending the functionality of Filecoin by bringing storage solutions to the blockchain and executing computation jobs or data pipelines on globally distributed data by pushing compute to the edges and coordinating its execution.

-Examples of future ideas include: async programming via continuations/futures, capability-orientation, time-locked transactions (using external beacons), parallel execution, native primitives for cross-chain interoperability, computation correctness proofs, and more.

-These projects are essential to build the minimum set of tools that we would need to provide in order to have an end-to-end builders process for people who are deploying smart contracts on FVM.

 ## Deliverables

 Teams should provide a clear outline of the scope of the work and milestones along with a time-frame for completing these with a monetary funding amount requested for each.
 These can be in the form of a research project and associated reporting, a prototype project or MVP map and associated outcomes and specifications.